luukasmakila/cri-resource-manager/demo/memtierd/Replicating-the-demo.md

 ## Running the API

-You need to change the page faults and time series file paths in main.py to point to the correct json files found in data/
+Edit the "path" variables found on the top of the main.py file to point to the correct data files in data/ aswell as zram path.
+When ran with the default workloads /tmp/memtierd directory will be created so unless the workload configurations are changed, those paths won't need editing.

 Install FastAPI:
 ```